506/642

 Akamai has very strict controls around cache tag lengths, counts and characters.
 If you exceed or break these controls then you risk your content not being invalidated when you issue a cache tag purge.

-No issues found.
+No issues were found.

 See the Akamai technical documentation on how to interpret this header.